 Science

-The process of science—observing the world around us, forming a hypothesis, testing that hypothesis, and then critically thinking about and sharing the results—is something that we do instinctively as children.
-This inquiry is a shared experience; it’s the way in which we interact with and learn about the world around us.
-At Roxbury Latin, the Science Department strives to build on the natural curiosity of our boys in order to formalize that process; provide the tools with which students can find answers to their questions; and instill a sense of responsibility in how they apply and communicate the answers they find.
-We hope that, over the course of their time at Roxbury Latin, our students go from being able to recite the formulas and theories of scientific knowledge to individually using their creativity and passion to apply what they have learned, to critically analyze and solve problems about which they care.
-We believe that through this process, our graduates will not only appreciate how science underlies much of modern civilization, but will also become lifelong scientific learners, regardless of the careers they choose.
+The process of science—observing the world around us, forming a hypothesis, testing that hypothesis, and analyzing and sharing the results—is something that we all do instinctively.
+At Roxbury Latin, the Science Department strives to build on the natural curiosity of our boys by providing the tools, experiences, and guidance that students need to find answers to their questions and to communicate the answers they find.
+We hope that, over the course of their time at Roxbury Latin, our students develop their understanding of the foundations of scientific knowledge so they may apply their creativity and passion to critically analyze and solve problems that are important to them.
+We believe that through this process, our graduates come to appreciate how science underlies our modern civilization and become lifelong scientific learners, regardless of the careers they choose.

-Science courses at Roxbury Latin, therefore, seek to provide hands-on experiences for students by creating opportunities to further explore and demonstrate the theoretical concepts discussed in class.
-In many instances, students build on what they learn by choosing an area or topic to explore in further detail.
-They then design experiments, conduct research, and test their own hypotheses.
-In this way, they come to understand science as an ever-evolving and dynamic process.
+We design science courses at Roxbury Latin to provide hands-on opportunities for students to collaboratively develop and apply fundamental scientific theories.
+In many instances, students build on what they learn by designing experiments, conducting research, and testing their own hypotheses.
+In this way, they come to understand science as a dynamic, ever-evolving process.

-Students in Classes III, II, and I are required to pass at least two laboratory science courses from the following offerings: Conceptual Physics (or Honors Physics), Chemistry (or Honors Chemistry), and/or Honors Biology—although the majority take three or more.
-Typically, more than 80 percent of students will have taken three or four upper level science courses, which also include Topics in Engineering and Environmental Science.
+Students in Classes III, II, and I are required to pass at least two of the laboratory science courses: Conceptual or Honors Physics, Chemistry or Honors Chemistry, and Honors Biology.
+Typically, over 80 percent of students will take three or four upper level science courses, which also include Topics in Engineering and Environmental Science.

-Our standard sequence of science courses in the high school years is purposely unusual: After a year of hands-on exploration in MSI, students then take Honors Physics or Conceptual Physics in their sophomore year, continue with Honors Chemistry or Chemistry as juniors, and conclude with Honors Biology or Biology as seniors.
-Environmental Science may be taken in Class I, alone or concurrently with Honors Biology.
-Topics in Engineering is open to both juniors and seniors, although juniors who elect the course must take it along with Honors Chemistry or Chemistry; seniors may take it alone or concurrently with Honors Biology.
+Our standard sequence of science courses begins in Class VI with an introduction to life science, environmental science and computer technology in the team-taught Science and Technology course.
+In Class V, boys develop their observational skills and understanding of the nature of matter in Introductory Physical Science (IPS).
+Then, after a year of hands-on exploration in Math-Science Investigations (MSI) in ninth grade, students take Honors or Conceptual Physics in their sophomore year.
+They continue with Honors Chemistry or Chemistry in Class II and conclude with Honors Biology in Class I. Environmental Science may be taken in Class I, alone or concurrently with Honors Biology.
+Topics in Engineering is open to both Class I and Class II, although boys in Class II who elect the course must take it along with Honors Chemistry or Chemistry; boys in Class I may take it alone or concurrently with Honors Biology.

 Science Courses